tdavis6/dailySummaryEmail/README.md

 - SMTP_PASSWORD: The password of the sending account on the SMTP server (required)
 - SMTP_HOST: The host of the SMTP server (e.g. smtp.gmail.com) (required)
 - SMTP_PORT: The port of the SMTP server (defaults to 465 for SSL) (optional)
 - OPENAI_API_KEY: Your OpenAI API key.
-Used to generate a short summary of the email with gpt-4o-mini model. (optional, summary will not appear without it.)
+Used to generate a short summary of the email. (optional, summary will not appear without it.)
 - UNIT_SYSTEM: METRIC or IMPERIAL. (optional, defaults to metric)
 - TIME_SYSTEM: 24HR or 12HR. (optional, defaults to 24HR)
 - LATITUDE: The latitude you wish to use for the weather and timezone. (optional)